Akkash066/project2/README.md

 # New Project
- first testing project
+ first testing project upload file on github
-This project was created from local system
+This project was created from local system.